jojasadventure/dipole-classifiers/README.md

 # Dipole classifiers
 Fast, lightweight semantic classifiers from contrastive sentence pairs.
 Train a ~1KB vector on 20 synthetic examples, achieve 82% accuracy on IMDB (Sentiment) at 30k words/second.

-This repo demonstrates a technique of creating semantic directions in embedding space from contrastive sentence pairs.
+This repo demonstrates a technique for creating semantic directions in embedding space from contrastive sentence pairs.
 It identifies vectors (e.g., sentiment, formality, urgency) which can be used for lightweight classification or analysis with other embeddings in the same space.

-The benchmark results (see below) should be possible to recreate with this code.
+The benchmark results (see below) should be reproducible with this code.

 ![Training and classification workflow demonstration](docs/train-and-classify-demo.gif)